• Recipes

 3. In a separate medium-size mixing bowl combine all the breaded coating ingredients. mix together thoroughly.

-4. Take a tbsp of tuna mixture and roll into a ball shape with hands.
+4. Take a tablespoon of tuna mixture and roll into a ball shape with hands.

 5. Roll tuna ball in the breaded coating mixture to cover and place on an oiled baking sheet.